PID controller: Pseudocode

-Here, Kp is a dimensionless number, Ki is expressed in $s^{-1}$ and Kd is expressed in s.
-When doing a regulation where the actuator and the measured value are not in the same unit (e.g., temperature regulation using a motor controlling a valve), Kp, Ki and Kd may be corrected by a unit conversion factor.
+Here, Kp is a dimensionless number, Ki is expressed in s^{−1} and Kd is expressed in s.
+When doing a regulation where the actuator and the measured value are not in the same unit (e.g., temperature regulation using a motor controlling a valve), $K_p$, $K_i$ and $K_d$ may be corrected by a unit conversion factor.
 It may also be interesting to use Ki in its reciprocal form (integration time).
-The above implementation allows to perform an I-only controller which may be useful in some cases.
+The above implementation allows for an I-only controller, which may be useful in some cases.

 In the real world, this is D-to-A converted and passed into the process under control as the manipulated variable (MV).
-The current error is stored elsewhere for re-use in the next differentiation, the program then waits until dt seconds have passed since start, and the loop begins again, reading in new values for the PV and the setpoint and calculating a new value for the error.
+The current error is stored elsewhere for re-use in the next differentiation; the program then waits until dt seconds have passed since start, and the loop begins again, reading in new values for the PV and the setpoint and calculating a new value for the error.

-Note that for real code, the use of "wait(dt)" might be inappropriate because it doesn't account for time taken by the algorithm itself during the loop, or more importantly, any pre-emption delaying the algorithm.
+Note that for real code, the use of wait(dt) might be inappropriate because it does not account for time taken by the algorithm itself during the loop, or more importantly, any pre-emption delaying the algorithm.

 A common issue when using $K_d$ is the response to the derivative of a rising or falling edge of the setpoint, as shown below:

-A typical workaround is to filter the derivative action using a low pass filter of time constant $\tau_d/N$ where $3<=N<=10$:
+A typical workaround is to filter the derivative action using a low-pass filter of time constant $\tau_d/N$ where $3<=N<=10$:

 A variant of the above algorithm using an infinite impulse response (IIR) filter for the derivative: